 sterilization law was ruled unconstitutional by

 the N.C.
 Supreme Court.
-The program was a part
+The program

-as one of several solutions to poverty and
+Department of Public Welfare began to promote increased sterilizations as one of several solutions to poverty and illegitimacy.

 In the late 1950s, a dramatic rise of sterilizations occurred amongst White women that did not reside in state institutions and African Americans.
 Prior to the 1950s, many of the

 sterilization orders primarily impacted persons residing in state institutions.